naiyoma/docs-fern/fern/api/docs/getting-started.md

 npm install -g fern-api
 ```

+### Already have an OpenAPI spec?

+Import your OpenAPI spec into Fern [here](./spec/openapi).

 ### The `fern/` directory

-The `fern/` directory contains your API definition.
+The `fern/` directory contains your Fern configuration.
 This generally lives in your
 backend repo, but you can also have an independent repo dedicated to your API (like [Seam's](https://github.com/seamapi/fern-config)).

 In the root of your repo, run: